Oddities in the Entanglement Scaling of the Quantum Six-Vertex Model

-\paragraph{Model} In this paper, we consider an RK wavefunction built from the states of a \emph{Six-Vertex Model} (6VM) \cite{baxter1982exactlysm}.
+\paragraph{Model} We consider an RK wavefunction built from the states of a \emph{Six-Vertex Model} (6VM) \cite{baxter1982exactlysm}.
 It is a statistical model on a square lattice with binary degrees of freedom on the links, pictured as arrows, where the number of incoming and outgoing arrows at each vertex has to match.
 The allowed vertex configurations and their weights are shown in Fig.~\ref{fig:six_vertex}.
 For the 6VM, the equivalent 1D quantum Hamiltonian is the \emph{XXZ spin-$1/2$ chain}:

 a well-known integrable model.
 The \emph{anisotropy parameter} $\Delta$ is a function of the 6VM weights via the expression $\Delta = (a^2 + b^2 - c^2)/(2ab)$.
 The natural basis coming from the transfer matrix is the computational basis, where $\sigma^z$ is diagonal, and the cylindrical geometry in Fig.~\ref{fig:cylinder} means that we have to impose periodic boundary conditions (PBC) on the spin chain.
 We briefly review the phase diagram of the XXZ chain, which consists of three regions \cite{baxter1982exactlysm, cabra2004magnetism}: a ferromagnetic phase for $\Delta \leq -1$, an antiferromagnetic phase for $\Delta > 1$, and a whole \emph{critical phase} for $-1 < \Delta \leq 1$ which will be the focus of this work.
-The phase transition at $\Delta = 1$ is of BKT type \cite{kosterlitz1974xymodel} while at $\Delta = -1$ is of Pokrovsky-Talapov type \cite{dzhaparidze1978magnetic, pokrovsky1979incommensurate}.
-We remark that in the critical phase at low energy, the model can be described as a massless compactified boson field, which is a CFT with central charge $c = 1$, with compactification radius \cite{eggert1992heisenberg, affleck1988fields}
+The point $\Delta = 1$ is included in the critical region of the spin chain and it is a phase transition of BKT type \cite{kosterlitz1974xymodel}.
+We remark that in the critical phase, at low energy, the model can be described as a massless compactified boson field, which is a CFT with central charge $c = 1$, with compactification radius \cite{eggert1992heisenberg, affleck1988fields}

 Equivalently, it can be described as a Luttinger liquid with Luttinger parameter $K = 1/(4 \pi R^2)$ \cite{cabra2004magnetism, giamarchi2003onedim}.